 Overall quality.
 Is the project clearly defined and described?
 Is there a clear benefit to student’s educational experience and outcomes?
 Is the goal and benefit clearly defined?

 Replication/Scalability/Sustainability: Could the project be repeated in another setting?
 Is there potential for growth of this idea?
 Can the project continue to develop after the grant?

 Innovation: Are the project activities engaging and interesting?
 Are there creative elements to the project?

 Impact: Is the anticipated impact clear?
 Are the benefits clearly defined?
 How many students will be impacted?

 Measurable Success: Is there a way to know if the outcomes match the stated goals?

 Upon submission, the Foundation will route proposals to the appropriate school principal and any other relevant department heads (IT, facilities, etc) to ensure the proposed activities are consistent with existing site and district policies, and can be effectively implemented.

-The Foundation will host two grants workshops to answer questions and support applicants in the development of proposals.
+The Foundation will host three grants workshops to answer questions and support students in the development of proposals.
 Workshops will be held: